• Skip to primary navigation

 • RSS

-Updated: May 14, 2025 · Published: Mar 6, 2019 by Cadry's Kitchen · This post contains affiliate links.
-As an Amazon Associate I earn from qualifying purchases. · 52 Comments
+Updated: Mar 30, 2026 ยท Published: Mar 6, 2019 by Cadry's Kitchen ยท This post contains affiliate links.
+As an Amazon Associate I earn from qualifying purchases. ยท 52 Comments

 "What do vegans eat for breakfast?"

-And when folks are considering going vegan, looking at what they’re going to eat for breakfast is a good place to start.
+When folks are considering going vegan, deciding what to eat for breakfast is a good place to start.
+After all, no one wants to begin the day by pulling out a cookbook or doing a google search.

 In this post: